Jewelle Gomez: Writing

+Week in 1995, Gomez signed a "feminist writer's pledge" attesting to the significance and value of the women in print movement, along with Alice Walker, Tee Corinne, Dorothy Allison, and Blanche McCrary Boyd.

 She authored the theatrical adaptation of The Gilda Stories.
 Entitled Bones and Ash, the play began touring in 1996 and was performed in 13 U.S. cities by the Urban Bush Women Company.
 The 25th-anniversary edition of The Gilda Stories includes a new foreword written by Gomez as well as an afterword written by Alexis Pauline Gumbs.

 Her other books include Don't Explain, a collection of short fiction; 43 Septembers, a collection of personal/political essays; and Oral Tradition: Selected Poems Old and New.
 Each of these collections feature Gomez' episodic approach, which John Howard has argued is a means of demonstrating the "linkages between current-day freedom struggles and the social/ political movements of prior generations."

 Her fiction and poetry is included in more than a hundred anthologies, including the first anthology of Black speculative fiction, Dark Matter: A Century of Speculative Fiction from the African Diaspora (2000) edited by Sheree R. Thomas; Home Girls: A Black Feminist Anthology from Kitchen Table: Women of Color Press, Daughters of Africa edited by Margaret Busby (1992), and The Best American Poetry of 2001, edited by Robert Hass.

 Gomez has written literary and film criticism for numerous publications including The Village Voice, the San Francisco Chronicle, Ms. and The Black Scholar.
 She particularly praises The Village Voice for helping her to develop as a writer.

 Over the past 25 years she has been frequently interviewed in periodicals and journals, including a September 1993 Advocate article where writer Victoria Brownworth discussed her writing origins and political interests.
 In the Journal of Lesbian Studies (Vol. 5, No. 3) Gomez was interviewed for a special issue entitled "Funding Lesbian Activism".
 This interview linked her career in philanthropy with her political roots.
 She was also interviewed for the 1999 film After Stonewall.